King George V School, Hong Kong: Additional Information

-In 2006, KGV was the first school in Asia to perform the musical, Les Misérables: School Edition.

 In 2009, musician Mika visited King George V School.
 He viewed the artwork based on his music (created by Advanced Diploma students) and helped finish a mural on the B-block wall, painting "I am not what you think I am / I am made of gold."
 He followed by performing Grace Kelly for the students.

-A truncated body of a Spitfire fighter-aircraft was present in the lower south east corner classroom of KGV School up until the late fifties.
-There was also a cut-away R.R.
-Merlin engine on display with it.
-It was eventually stored in the basement of the "sports" pavilion, until the Air Commodore had it removed, restored and one year later it was placed at the Cenotaph in Central for remembrance day painted in the colours of the air commodore's fighter plane during the war.
-The story of the Spitfire aircraft at KGV was once a major "legend" that no one had too much detail about, although this story is now largely forgotten by the current student body.
+A truncated body of a Spitfire aircraft was placed in a classroom of the school up until the 1950s.
+It was stored in the basement of the pavilion, until the Air Commodore had it removed, restored and later placed it at the Cenotaph in Central for Remembrance Day.

 Students and the House System

-There are more than 1,800 students of some 28 different nationalities enrolled in the school.
-Students are accepted from many ESF feeder primary schools in the English Schools Foundation including Kowloon Junior School, Beacon Hill School, and Clearwater Bay School.
+There are more than 1,850 students of around 28 different nationalities enrolled in the school.
+Students are accepted from many ESF feeder primary schools in the English Schools Foundation such as Kowloon Junior School and Beacon Hill School.

-The students are placed randomly in either of the four houses, unless the students have lineage in the school.
-If the student has or had family members enrolled in KGV, they are automatically placed in the same house as those family members.

-The house system is the basis for school competitions (excluding inter-school events).
-Houses are named after prominent former faculty members.
+KGV, like many British schools, has a house system with four colors.
+This system is used in inter-school events and competitions.

 The houses, and their associated colours, are as follows: